 Criminal & Traffic Law

-Criminal and traffic cases are handled in some of the same courtrooms by the same judges, prosecutors and defense attorneys, but the differences between them and potential consequences vary drastically.
+Criminal and traffic cases in the greater Charlotte area are handled in some of the same courtrooms by the same judges, prosecutors and defense attorneys, but the differences between them and potential consequences vary drastically.

 Traffic tickets are typically quick and easy to resolve.
 A ticket will generally affect your driving record, not your criminal record, for three years.
 Usually the most serious issue related to a traffic ticket is the impact on your wallet.
 For more information about how the traffic court lawyers at Church Watson Law can help, click here.